shaqdeff/Editr/README.md

 - Delete text blocks simply by backspacing or pressing the delete key.
 - Edit/update your text block.
 Everybody deserves a second chance.
 Editr allows you to correct your mistakes, 'Type'ically speaking that is.
-- You can also create H2 texts by typing `/` then `2`.
-We know size does matter, but in this case, sometimes you just don't want **BIG** stuff all the time.

 ## Built With